 Explaining Cuspidal Manipulators

 Through my time at Peanut I've become somewhat of a manipulation - motion planning expert.
 I was first to bring an unknown but very important class of robot arms into the public domain.
-View my work on Medium:
+View my work on Medium, or the talk I gave for Weekly Robotics:

 Open-Source: Developing the Mars Rover and bringing it to the next level